 What if what we thought we knew about striving required less work than believed?
 What if some of the best ways to enhance cognition and performance didn’t actually involve work at all?
 We found an interesting study from last summer which points us closer towards the concept that you can make gains by simply resting.

 The power nap is not a new concept, but it’s been relatively forgotten unless you’re working in a progressive corporate office that carves time out for breaks for napping (some even have break time for yoga these days).
-Finding a job with that kind of accommodation is rare though; so unless you’re actively participating in the siestas of the Mediterranean/European cultures, you’re probably not getting in any power-napping.
+Finding a job with that kind of accommodation is rare though; so unless you’re actively participating in the siestas of the Mediterranean/European cultures, you’re probably not getting any power-napping in.

 Power naps have the ability to help you come back more refreshed, and frequent breaks are used to help keep mental fatigue at bay.
 So, what about actually proving that afternoon naps can increase cognitive function in a measurable way?

 A study of 2,214 Chinese participants over 60 years old found that afternoon naps not only improved cognitive performance, but the results could even be seen in their blood markers!
 Adults that napped improved cognitive performance in memory, orientation, and language function: all indications of better mental agility.